touche-webis-de/touche-code/semeval23/human-value-detection/adam-smith-model/README.md

 ## Remark towards Code Adaptation

-The base source code is taken from the `predict.ipynb` file from [https://github.com/danielschroter/human_value_detector](https://github.com/danielschroter/human_value_detector).
+The base source code is taken from the `predict.ipynb` file as well as the `data_modules`, `models`, and `toolbox` folders from
+[https://github.com/danielschroter/human_value_detector](https://github.com/danielschroter/human_value_detector).

 The parts of the code taken directly from the notebook are marked with `START` and `END` comments.
-All changes made to these lines are noted directly above each affected expression.
+All changes made to lines from the repository are noted directly above each affected expression.